galaguna/heuristicEpiDem-Iterated/README.md

 Regarding the measures to contain the spread of the epidemic, this model allow us to evaluates the performance of two strategies:

 A) Avoid close contacts.
 The minimum separation is recommended to be maintained in encounters between individuals in order to minimize the risk of possible contagion.
 In order to introduce the factor of free will in the adoption of this measure, the disobedience-probability parameter incorporated.
 B) Timely identification of newly infected and immediate isolation.
 A sanitary filter is implemented to detect the first symptoms of the disease and refer the infected person to a containment or isolation area in a timely manner.
 In order to introduce voluntary avoidance or error into these diagnoses, the detection-fault-probability parameter is introduced.

 ## THINGS TO NOTICE

 Sick individuals can infect healthy ones according to the probability function that is found in terms of the inverse of 2 elevated to the distance between the partners.
 This heuristic rule has been adopted since it ensures that the probability of contagion is 1.0, when the distance between the partners is zero and decreases, in terms of the curve with a profile corresponding to the inverse of an exponential function, when the distance increases.
-Of course, this function for the probability of contagion in an encounter is also completely subjective but a specialist epidemiologist could propose a more precise function of probability of contagion in terms of the distance between the partners and for each specific disease.
+Of course, this function for the probability of contagion in an encounter is completely subjective but a specialist epidemiologist could propose a more precise function of probability of contagion in terms of the distance between the partners and for each specific disease.

-On the other hand, on the most critical day of the disease, the sick individual is subjected to an endurance test where he can survive with a 75% probability.
+On the other hand, on the most critical day of the disease, the sick individual is subjected to an endurance test where it can survive with a 75% probability.
 This value is for demonstration purposes only and can also be modified within the code without major problem.

 ## EXTENDING THE MODEL